alexanderkyoo/fatcat_v1/TOOL_PARAMETERS.md

 The LLM should be instructed to:

+1. **Use the get_menu tool** to retrieve current menu information instead of relying on hardcoded items
-1. **Proactively suggest menu items** when customers express interest in ordering
+2. **Proactively suggest menu items** when customers express interest in ordering
-2. **Use realistic prices** from the sample menu or similar restaurant pricing
+3. **Search for specific items** when customers ask about availability using the get_menu tool
+4. **Show category options** when customers ask "what do you have" or similar questions
+5. **Use exact prices and descriptions** from the menu.json file via the get_menu tool
-3. **Confirm orders** by reading back what was added to the cart
+6. **Confirm orders** by reading back what was added to the cart
-4. **Handle modifications** by removing and re-adding items with new specifications
+7. **Handle modifications** by removing and re-adding items with new specifications
-5. **Provide helpful descriptions** when adding items to enhance the customer experience
+8. **Provide helpful descriptions** when adding items to enhance the customer experience

+### Menu Tool Usage Guidelines

+- **When customer asks "What's on the menu?"** → Use `get_menu` with no parameters to get full menu
+- **When customer asks "What appetizers do you have?"** → Use `get_menu` with `{"category": "appetizers"}`
+- **When customer asks "Do you have buffalo wings?"** → Use `get_menu` with `{"itemName": "buffalo wings"}`
+- **When customer asks about a category** → Use `get_menu` with the appropriate category parameter
+- **Always use the exact item names, prices, and descriptions** returned by the get_menu tool when adding items to cart

 ## Example Conversation Flow

-**Customer:** "I'd like to order some food"

-**Assistant:** "Great!
-I'd be happy to help you order.
-We have delicious burgers, chicken dishes, appetizers, and more.
-What sounds good to you today?"

-**Customer:** "I'll take a burger and fries"
+**Customer:** "What's on the menu?"

+**Assistant:** *Uses get_menu tool with no parameters*

+**Assistant:** "Welcome to FatCat Bistro!
+We serve delicious comfort food with a modern twist.
+We have 8 items across 4 categories: appetizers, main courses, desserts, beverages.
+Our appetizers include Buffalo Wings, Loaded Nachos, and Mozzarella Sticks.
+For main courses, we have the FatCat Burger, Creamy Alfredo Pasta, and Ribeye Steak.
+What sounds good to you?"

+**Customer:** "Do you have buffalo wings?"

+**Assistant:** *Uses get_menu tool with {"itemName": "buffalo wings"}*

+**Assistant:** "Yes!
+We have Buffalo Wings in our appetizers section.
+They're crispy chicken wings tossed in our signature buffalo sauce for $12.99.
+Would you like to add them to your cart?"

+**Customer:** "Yes, I'll take the buffalo wings"

-**Assistant:** *Uses add_to_cart tool twice*
+**Assistant:** *Uses add_to_cart tool*
-- First call: `{"name": "Oldtimer Burger", "price": 12.99, "quantity": 1, "description": "Classic burger with lettuce, tomato, onion, and pickles"}`
+- Call: `{"name": "Buffalo Wings", "price": 12.99, "quantity": 1, "description": "Crispy chicken wings tossed in our signature buffalo sauce"}`
-- Second call: `{"name": "Awesome Fries", "price": 3.49, "quantity": 1, "description": "Seasoned french fries"}`

 **Assistant:** "Perfect!
-I've added an Oldtimer Burger for $12.99 and Awesome Fries for $3.49 to your cart.
-Your current total is $16.48.
+I've added Buffalo Wings for $12.99 to your cart.
 Would you like anything else?"

 ## Environment Variables Required